MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/asset-capture-mobile.md

     ![Asset media list in Dynamics 365 Remote Assist Mobile.](./media/08.07-asset-media.png "Asset media list in Dynamics 365 Remote Assist Mobile")

 3. While recording a new capture, you can use ink or arrow tools to mark up the asset in your environment.
-For example, you can circle a defect on an asset.
+For example, circle a defect on an asset.
 When you're done annotating, select the capture button to take a photo of the asset, which will include the mixed-reality annotations you added.

     ![Take photo capture in Dynamics 365 Remote Assist Mobile.](./media/08.15-asset-capture-photo-mr.png "Take photo capture in Dynamics 365 Remote Assist Mobile")